 Over the next two years of detractor-tracking, it turned out that people who had spoken with a manager spent substantially more than those who didn’t.
 In fact, every hour the store manager spent on the phone translated to $1,000 in extra revenue—which came to $25 MM (USD) after one year.

-Remember: NPS consists of more than one question:
+Remember: NPS consists of more than one single question:

 You’ll notice that the first question is closed-ended, while the others are open-ended.
 Here’s how to track both the closed-ended and open-ended data.

-In the case of Hotjar’s NPS tool, you can filter by the last 7, 15, 30, 90, or 180 days or even take a 12-month visualization to get a wider look at how your NPS is trending over time.
+In the case of Hotjar’s NPS tool, you can filter by the last 7, 15, 30, 90, or 180 days or even take a 12-month visualization to get a wider look at how your Net Promoter Score is trending over time.
 Similarly, you can zoom in and get a closer look at how scores are distributed by charting weekly or even daily data points on the graph.

-Tracking the data from the other NPS questions is a bit more challenging since it comes from open-ended questions, but this data is key to your improvement efforts—if you don’t know what went wrong, you’ll never be able to fix it.
+Tracking customer responses from the other NPS questions is a bit more challenging since it comes from open-ended questions, but this data is key to your improvement efforts—if you don’t know what went wrong, you’ll never be able to fix it.